programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 difficulty: 2
 activity: presentation
 topics: web development, 3d modeling
-abstract: This lesson is the second part of a two-part lesson on using the three.js JavaScript library to create interactive websites featuring 3D cultural heritage models.
-In this Part 2, readers will learn how to enable user selection of the different models of ceramic vessels to trigger the display of informative text.
-Additional interactive features instructt how to make the website into an interactive game.
+abstract: This lesson is the second part of a two-part lesson series on using the three.js JavaScript library to create interactive websites featuring 3D cultural heritage models.
+In this Part 2, you will learn how to enable user selection of the different models of ceramic vessels to trigger the display of informative text.
+You will also learn how to add interactive features that turn the website into a game.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---